MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-wsl.md

 6. Choose **Select app package file**.

-7. Select the **Folder** button to browse your files for the app package file.
-Then choose the Intune WSL plug-in installation file with the `.intunewin` extension.
+7. Select the **Folder** button and browse your files for the app package file.
+Upload the Intune WSL plug-in installation file with the `.intunewin` extension.

-8. Select **OK** to continue to the next step.
+8. Select **OK** to continue.

 9. Enter the following app information:
    - **Select file**: The app package file you selected in the previous step appears here.
 Select the file to upload a different installation package file for the Intune WSL plug-in.